liveahero-wiki/liveahero-wiki.github.io/_charas/vulpecula.md

 {% include hero-infobox.html stockId=10651 passiveSkillIds="8065101,8065102" %}

 {% capture BIO_S01 %}
-Vulpecula, a phantom thief known for stealing valuable cultural artifacts and destroying cultural heritage sites he cannot steal.
+A phantom thief by the name of Vulpecula who is known to steal valuable cultural properties and destroy places of cultural heritage.

-He describes these acts as "stealing the landscape," and before the crime, a mysterious and poetic notice video is always distributed on illegal sites.
+He describes these acts as "stealing the landscape", and before the crime, a mysterious and poetic notice video is always distributed on illegal sites.

 Some people sympathize with his ideals and he has attained a level of cult popularity, and enthusiastic fans often become his subordinate villains.

-He always wears a fox mask and no one knows his true face, but because of that many copycats have used his likeness against his ideals.
+He always wears a fox mask and no one knows his true face, but because of that many copycats have appeared and begun to disturb society.
 {% endcapture %}
 {% include sidekick-infobox.html stockId=10651 BIO_S01=BIO_S01 %}